sxnbey/Website/README.md

   <div id="what-is-this-website">
     <h2>What is this website?</h2>

-    This is just my personal website I've coded using JavaScript, HTML and CSS.
+    This is my personal and non-profitable website, which I programmed with JavaScript, HTML and CSS.
   </div>

   <div id="controls">